 A belt that is installed correctly that doesn’t sit securely against your pulleys may be stretched.
 A worn belt is one where it is showing signs of cracking, or fraying or has a shiny glazed appearance.

 A belt that is sitting deep in the grooves of your pulleys is another sign your Ariens belt is worn.
 When you find any of these conditions, replace your Ariens belt.

 I like using OEM (Original Equipment Manufacturer) belts.
 You can purchase those at your local Ariens dealership.
 You may even be able to find an OEM belt that fits your mower on Amazon.

 You can bring your belt to a local automotive dealership and have them try to match it up, but chances are you will not get an exact match.
 I have found these belts do not perform as well or last as long as OEM belts.
 Running an incompatible belt can pose safety risks.

 Shredded Ariens Mower Belt

 When your mower belt is shredded along the edges, you must identify the cause of the shredding and fix it.
 Not doing so will be costly as you keep going through Ariens mower deck belts.
 A shredded belt is weakened and susceptible to breaking.

-Another reason for a belt shredding is when a metal bracket is rubbing against the belt.
-Locate the bracket causing the issue and attempt to bend it back into to place.
+Another reason for a belt shredding is when a metal bracket is rubbed against the belt.
+Locate the bracket causing the issue and attempt to bend it back into place.
 Replace the bracket if you are unable to bend it back into place.

 If it happens to be a bracket with a bushing, you may have to replace the bushing or bracket assembly.
 Still unsure which piece your belt is rubbing against?
 Look for a shiny smooth spot that is created from the rubbing.